 Overview

-Offered by Department of Risk, Actuarial Science, and Legal Studies, the Minor in Corporate Compliance and Regulatory Policy is open to all students.
-The minor is designed to expose students to a practical law-related field in which they can use their legal training with or without a graduate degree and in which they can find professional opportunities in numerous industries.
+Offered by the Department of Risk, Actuarial Science, Healthcare Management, and Legal Studies, the Minor in Corporate Compliance and Regulatory Policy is open to all students.
+The minor is designed to expose students to a practical law-related field where they can use their legal training with or without a graduate degree and find professional opportunities in numerous industries.

 Campus Locations: Main and Online